 Short Bio: Macro-Financial Economist

-Prior to joining Durham University, Nikos was Research Fellow in the University of Portsmouth and worked in the financial industry at Hargreaves Hale Stockbrokers (U.K.), Frontier Capital Management (London), and Piraeus Bank (Athens).
-He has a broad interest in empirical and theoretical economics / financial economics, with an emphasis in macroeconomics and its interaction with credit conditions, economic activity, and the financial markets.
+Nikos joined Durham University in 2015 as Assistant Professor of Macro-Finance.
+Previously, he was Research Fellow in the University of Portsmouth and worked in the financial industry at Hargreaves Hale Stockbrokers (U.K.), Frontier Capital Management (London), and Piraeus Bank (Athens).
+He has a broad interest in empirical and theoretical economics / financial economics, with an emphasis in macroeconomic policy and its interaction with credit conditions, economic activity, and the financial markets.
 At the heart of his research is the following question: How macroeconomic policies and developments affect real outcomes such as bank lending, economic growth, credit and liquidity conditions, and the financial markets?
 While his work covers various topics, his main contributions are in three areas: the effect of monetary policy in bank lending, and in pension funds' risk incentives, as well as on the effect of macroprudential policy in the architecture of the financial system and the propagation of systemic risk.